merll/docker-map/docs/guide/containers/maps.rst

 Container landscapes with ContainerMap
 --------------------------------------
-The implementation of :class:`~dockermap.map.config.main.ContainerMap` aims to address both aforementioned issues.
+The implementation of :class:`~dockermap.map.config.main.ContainerMap` aims to address aforementioned issues.

 * It configures the creation and start of containers, including their dependencies.
 It pulls images, creates volumes, and configures networks as necessary.